yants95/yants95/README.md

 ### Hey guys, welcome to my github profile! 👋

-I'm a software architect and backend developer focused on software architecture, design patterns, clean code and the best practices of development
+I'm a software architect and backend developer focused on software architecture, design patterns, clean code and the best practices of development.

+✓ 🔭 I'm a volunteer mentor at Rocketseat's Space Squad ✓ 📫 You can find my contact on LinkedIn: https://www.linkedin.com/in/yansoares/

 Some tools of my current tech stack